Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/whats-new/urp-whats-new.md

 Reflection probe blending and box projection support have been added to allow for better reflection quality using probes and bringing URP closer to feature parity with the Built-In Render Pipeline.

+For more information on reflection probes in URP, see the page [Reflection probes](../lighting/reflection-probes.md).

 ### URP Deferred Rendering Path

 ![URP Deferred Rendering Path](../Images/whats-new/urp-12/urp-deferred-rendering-path.png)<br/>*A sample scene that uses the Deferred Rendering Path.*